-Do not worry.
-What your dog is experiencing is Pseudocyesis, commonly known as a phantom pregnancy, false pregnancy or just pseudo-pregnancy in dogs.
+Do not worry – what your dog is experiencing is Pseudocyesis, commonly known as a phantom pregnancy, false pregnancy, or just pseudo-pregnancy in dogs.

 How to Identify False Pregnancy in Dogs